 - 1 cup heavy cream (w/ no antibiotics or added hormones)

 Pour the heavy cream into a glass bowl, Mix in the yogurt (or buttermilk).
-Whisk, cover and allow to set at room temperature until thickened – from 12 to 24 hours.
+Whisk, cover, and allow to sit at room temperature until thickened – from 12 to 24 hours.
 Place a dollop on the when serving the salad.

 PS – One final note about capers.
 Capers are the unripe buds of the Flinders rose, a perennial, native to Hawaii, that are pickled and served in Mediterranean dishes.
 They have a tangy flavor and are a favorite of mine.
 I often add to my lemon chicken or fish.

-I always love hearing from you!
-Let us know how you like this recipe in comments below!
+Love hearing from you!
+Let us know how you like this recipe in the comments below!